- We advise you to exercise normal safety precautions in the Federated States of Micronesia.

 If you are transiting Guam or another US point of entry en route to the Federated States of Micronesia, you are required to meet USA entry/transit requirements.
 Make sure you check visa requirements with the nearest US Embassy or Consulate well in advance of your travel.
 For more information, refer to our travel advice for the United States of America.

 Make sure your passport has at least six months validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers.

 The crime rate in the Federated States of Micronesia is low, although, there are incidents of petty crime, especially house break-ins.

 The incidence of crime is higher in Chuuk than other states in Micronesia.
 Foreigners have been subject to theft, verbal and physical assaults.
 Alcohol has played a major role in most crimes, especially assaults.
 The risk of being involved in an incident increases at night.

 Sexual assaults against foreigners have occurred.
-Australians should avoid going out alone at night, early morning, or alone to isolated locations, including beaches.
+Travellers should avoid going out alone at night or in the early morning, or being alone in isolated locations, including beaches.

 Money and valuables

-US dollars are the official currency of the Federated States of Micronesia.
+The US dollar is the official currency of the Federated States of Micronesia.
 Before you go, organise a variety of ways to access your money overseas, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
 Australian currency and travellers' cheques are not accepted in many countries.
-Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work overseas.
+Consult with your bank to find out if your ATM card will work overseas.